The Lytham St Annes Art Collection

 During his time in Aylesbury Morgan painted at least three pictures which depicted local scenes and people.
 One, entitled Gentlemen of the Jury (also referred to as The Jury), earned him the nickname of 'Jury Morgan'.

-Morgan and his wife moved to Hastings in 1882 where he remained until his death.
+Morgan and his wife moved to Hastings in 1882 where he remained until his death three years later.
 His studio sale was held at Christie's, London on 1 March 1886.

 Picture